Shteyd/base_structures/README.md

-# Batch scripts to generate base project structures
+# Batch / Bash scripts to generate base project structures

 ### How does it work?
 1. Open your projects folder (Example: .\Documents\Github)